 Employment In Oman: Challenges and Preferred Sectors

 Oman has been successful in keeping itself in line with the development happening all over the world.
 However, there are certain challenges faced by the expat population with regards to jobs in Oman.
-The following post will throw some light on the same.
+The following post will throw some light on this issue.

 Preferred Sectors for Employment